Ess-Bidali/KamoaApp/README.md

 2. Images.
 - Currently, a React Logo is used in place of the actual images in the design.
 - The intention was to get the structure, then plug those in eventually.

+3. Font
+- The application currently uses the default React Native Font.
+- The Barlow Font has been downloaded.
+The aim here was to set this as the default font once the other design aspects were completed